 Where does IoT technology fit in?
 For a start, connected LED street lights can be designed to serve as vertical digital assets that cities can use to deploy connected capabilities across a municipality—from public broadband access points to EV charging points built directly into light poles.
 Electricity savings from both LED street lighting and smart buildings can help balance the increased electrical load, keeping costs low and avoiding the need for additional power generation.

-The EU and UK have passed legislation that prohibits the use of conventional fluorescent lighting.
+The EU has passed legislation that prohibits the use of conventional fluorescent lighting.
 The ban has been a long time coming—not only are fluorescent bulbs outdated and inefficient, they contain harmful materials like phosphorus and mercury.
-With the ban coming into effect in early 2023 in EU and 2024 in the UK, the shift to energy-efficient LED is set to accelerate even more than it has over the last two decades.
+With the ban coming into effect in early 2023, the shift to energy-efficient LED is set to accelerate even more than it has over the last two decades.

 Sometimes doing the right thing is a matter of not having the choice to do the wrong thing.
 The Paradox of Choice theory states that rather than providing freedom, having too many options actually complicates the decision-making process and causes more stress in the long run.
 The EU’s banning of conventional fluorescent lighting has removed that choice from building owners and city decision makers, steering—or rather forcing—them to explore LED lighting as not just the better option, but the only option.

 The anticipated surge in LED usage means increased opportunities for connected lighting and IoT solution providers, as thousands of businesses and cities look to retrofit their existing lighting.

 It feels like we’ve been predicting the new era of smart cities for almost a decade, but is 2023 finally the time that IoT technology adoption in cities explodes?